WordPress/gutenberg/packages/components/src/modal/README.md

 ### className

-If this property is added, it will an additional class name to the modal content `div`.
+If this property is added, it will an additional class name to the dialog content `div`.

 - Type: `String`
 - Required: No

 ### role

-If this property is added, it will override the default role of the modal.
+If this property is added, it will override the default role of the dialog.

 - Type: `String`
 - Required: No